Walking is often considered the most accessible form of exercise. Why? Because you can do it anywhere and all you need is a good pair of shoes!

 Healthy Tips: Exercise and a good diet can help you gain more energy!

 This material is presented for informational and educational purposes only.
 This information does not constitute medical advice and is not intended to be a substitute for professional medical advice.
 You should always seek the advice of a physician or other qualified health care provider before beginning any exercise program.
 If you experience any pain or difficulty with these exercises, stop and consult your health care provider.
-ADVANCED PAIN MANAGEMENT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, THAT THE INFORMATION CONTAINED IN THESE MATERIALS WILL MEET YOUR NEEDS.
+WE MAKE NO WARRANTIES, EXPRESS OR IMPLIED, THAT THE INFORMATION CONTAINED IN THESE MATERIALS WILL MEET YOUR NEEDS.